-As the Communications Coordinator for Community Solutions, Alexandra serves as a social media strategist, a public relations professional and a web producer.
+As the Communications Coordinator for Community Solutions, Alexandra serves as a social media manager, digital media strategist, public relations professional, events coordinator and a web producer.
 While sculpting a constantly-evolving communications strategy, she works to ensure that Community Solutions has a robust online presence by monitoring metrics that detail our online community engagement and reach.

-Alexandra received a BA in journalism and a BA in psychology from the Univeristy of Connecticut.
+Alexandra received a BA in journalism and a BA in psychology from the University of Connecticut.

 Community Planning Partner

 As a Community Planning Partner, Karrie works to mobilize residents and assesses community needs as related to the goals of the Brownsville Partnership.
 Her work includes facilitating house meetings throughout New York City Housing Authority developments and making information and resources accessible to her fellow residents.
 Karrie is most interested in the stabilizing Brownsville’s most vulnerable populations: seniors and children.